In this article

 SysCloud backup for Google Workspace provides administrators the option to set up and configure backup at an organizational unit level, with different retention settings for each Google organizational unit.

-Syscloud backup for Google Workspace
+SysCloud backup for Google Workspace

 9. Google organizational units best practices